 LeBron James Net Worth 2018 – How Rich is LeBron James?

 LeBron James has been the world’s most popular basketball player for many, many years, and one of the greatest stars the NBA has ever seen.
 With 3 championships under this belt, and maybe a fourth coming soon, 4 Most Valuable Player Awards, 2 Olympic Gold Medals and 13 selections for the NBA All-Star teams in a row, saying that he’s awesome is definitely not enough.

-His always showing us that records are meant to be broken and with so many achievements on his name, and millions of fans all over the world, he has acquired the moniker “King James“, quickly becoming the highest paid basketball player of our days, bringing his wealth to the jaw dropping sum of $311 million.
+He’s always showing us that records are meant to be broken and with so many achievements on his name, and millions of fans all over the world, he has acquired the moniker “King James“, quickly becoming the highest paid basketball player of our days, bringing his wealth to the jaw dropping sum of $311 million.

 Early Life and High School Career